simonask/werk/book/src/command_line.md

           Use the output directory instead of the default

   -D, --define <DEFINE>
           Override global variable.
-This takes the form `name=value`.
+This takes the form `name=value`

       --log [<LOG>]
           Enable debug logging to stdout.